 And although there are 2 public water systems in the village, both do not function good.
 So everybody is using water from a private well.
 But ... only about 1 out of 4 houses has a well, so every well is used by 3 or 4 houses.
 Just like we do.
 And once a month the electric company comes along and records the meter readings.
 He then gives all invoices to someone in the village.
 He goes to pay all invoices and then come to each house to collect the money.
 What a great service!

-And administrative it is also a weird village.
+Administrative-wise it is a weird village.
 In Thailand a village has a number (moo) within the district (tambon).
 But our village has 2 village numbers.
 So also 2 village-heads (Pu Yai Baan).
+And 2 times money from the national government!